 Kineticor is developing a Net-Zero Emissions Electricity Centre that will support the Energy Transition and lead to a reliable, net-zero power grid in Alberta.

-The Greenlight Electricity Centre is a 1,400 megawatt (MW) development strategically locatedin Alberta’s Industrial Heartland, northeast of Edmonton.
-The Project will integrate carbon capture and storage with the combined cycle power generation facility to capture over 90% of carbon emissions from the generation of electricity.
+The Greenlight Electricity Centre is an 1,800 megawatt (MW) development strategically located in Alberta’s Industrial Heartland, northeast of Edmonton.
+The Project will look to integrate carbon capture and storage with the combined cycle power generation facility to capture over 90% of carbon emissions from the generation of electricity.

 Project Details